 Lifespan and care

 How long a mattress will last depends on quite a few factors like amount of use, original quality and how you maintain it.
 Seven years is a generally accepted lifespan of a mattress after which it tends to lose its original comfort quality.
-Try to keep your mattress as moisture free as possible especially during the monsoons (see our story on Keeping dampness away in the monsoons).
+Try to keep your mattress as moisture free as possible especially during the monsoons.
 To increase durability, rotate the mattress occasionally.
 While moving the mattress, carry it on its side and avoid bending it.